General Instructor Compensation Information

 University College

 All instructors whose seminar is offered through University College (academic units of URES/CSI), regardless of faculty or staff status, receive a salary payment in the form of a teaching stipend, and will be paid via an adjunct faculty appointment in University College.
 All instructors will receive a teaching contract for their FYS prior to the start of the fall semester from University College.
-Because the total allocation for each First-Year Seminar cannot exceed $2,500, salary payments will be $2,500/seminar less fringe expenses.
+Because the total allocation for each First-Year Seminar cannot exceed $2,500, salary payments will be $2,500 per seminar less taxes and fringe expenses.
 Seminars that are co-taught will have compensation split equally among instructors.